21 October 2015

 If you were allowed only to buy only 1 stock + put options for downside protection in that stock and be forced to hold it for at least 1 year from now what stock would you consider buying to achieve the best returns?

 I would never set up a trade like that with any stock.
 Being long put options for an entire year is crazy.
 In order to realize any positive return, you would need to make a profit on the stock that was greater than the premium you paid for the put option, plus any commissions and fees you incurred.
-US stock options expiry is monthly, so you would also have the inconvenience of remembering to roll the put option each time.
+US stock options expiry is monthly, so you would also have the inconvenience of remembering to roll over the put option, 12 times!

-Instead of buying put options as insurance, I would sell call options, with appropriately chosen strikes depending on the stock price each month.
-That is risky too, with negative upside exposure.
+Instead of buying put options as insurance, I would buy stock and sell call options, with appropriately chosen strikes depending on the stock price each month.
+That must be followed very closely too, due to the potential negative upside exposure if neglected.

 If your intent is to buy and hold one stock, for an entire year, you are making a decision based on something that is driven by fundamentals of the company.
-Stay away from options.
+In that scenario, stay away from options.
 Buy a small cap company, of the sort that Mario Gabelli picks for his small cap growth fund (GABSX), see Mario Gabelli makes big bucks bucking trends